AdamKyle/flare/resources/info/skill-information/section-2.md

 **The more XP you put towards a skill, the less you get in return to level.
 For example, putting 100% into Looting means all battle (even adventure) XP goes towards that skill.**

 For crafting skills, you have to physically craft items of that type.
-For example on the game page, you can click additional actions and select craft.
+For example on the game page, you can click Craft/Enchant actions and select craft.
 From there you can select the type of item to craft and then the item its self.
-[Learn more about Crafting]().
+[Learn more about Crafting](/information/crafting).

+You can also checkout [Enchanting](/information/enchanting) for more details.

 As you craft items you will train your crafting skill for that type.
-Over time you'll get new items of that type to craft.
+Over time, you'll get new items of that type to craft.

-As you enchant it's the same thing, how ever you'll get more enchantments (or Affixes) to attach on the item.
+As you enchant it's the same thing, however you'll get more enchantments (or Affixes) to attach on the item.

 > ### ATTN!
 >